-The Southern University Agricultural Land-grant Campus Emergency Coordinator will fully activate the Emergency Operations Center and will immediately implement the following:
+The Southern University Agricultural Research and Extension Center Emergency Coordinator will fully activate the Emergency Operations Center and will immediately implement the following:

 - a.
 Continue communication with the East Baton Rouge Emergency Operations Center. - b.
 Establish an emergency communications network - c.
 Maintain contact with the Chancellor, members of the Emergency Operations Team and other personnel assigned duties in this plan. - d.
 Instruct staff advisors to evacuate and do not lock each building.